 Sadly, this material included the bodies of various poor souls, many of whom could not be identified.
-And so they were buried nearby in what became the Friedhof der Namenlosen or “Cemetery of the Nameless”.
-The last burial here was over 80 years ago.
+Those anonymous victims were buried nearby in what became the Friedhof der Namenlosen or “Cemetery of the Nameless”.
+The last burial there was over 80 years ago.

 All the Before Sunrise locations have been relatively central so far.
 This one, however, is very much not central.